-First thing next day we were taken for a reindeer racing track where we were about to try our lack in this unique sport.
-Believe me there is even Championship in it.
+The first thing the next day we were taken for a reindeer racing track where we were about to try our lack in this unique sport.
+Believe me, there is even Championship in it.

 You – a racer stand on the skis behind the reindeer (specially trained ones of course) and use two strings to control its ‘gas’ and ‘break’.

-We got brief instructions, right outfit, skis, goggles and off we go to race.
+We got brief instructions, the right outfit, skis, goggles and off we go to a race.
 At least those of us who managed to leave the start line ha ha ha

 I loved it, I love skiing and this was just one adrenaline level up, with a super fast reindeer in front of me, pulling me hard at great speed.
 ‘Yalla, Yalla, Yalla’ I was shouting and moving the “gas” string.
-For some strange reason I had a strong believe that my reindeer could understand Arabic very well ha ha ha
+For some strange reason, I had a strong belief that my reindeer could understand Arabic very well ha ha ha

 At the finish line my reindeer as tired as hell with a tongue out.
 As for Raphael of well, his reindeer reached a finish line very relaxed after a slow gracious walk without Raphael behind him.
 I’m sure the reindeer was the one thinking ‘Easy peasy” :)